DangerousPrototypes/BusPirate-docs-hugo/content/docs/devices/ddr5.md

 Before writing to the SPD hub non-volatile memory, make sure you have a [backup of the original data]({{< relref "/docs/devices/ddr5/#ddr5-command">}}).
 Better yet, only experiment with a module you don't care about.

 In this step we will read 16 bytes **before** writing to verify it is empty.
-If you see anything other then 0x00s then **ABSOLUTLY DO NOT WRITE TO THAT LOCATION**.
+If you see anything other than 0x00s then **ABSOLUTLY DO NOT WRITE TO THAT LOCATION**.
 It is likely that area is already programmed with some data, and writing to it will make the module unbootable or unusable.
 {{% /alert %}}

 {{< termfile source="static/snippets/ddr5-nvm-blank-check.html" >}}